 Don’t wait in a queue – go abroad!

-If you are on waiting list waiting for an operation or any other service that is available under the NHS you can exercise your right to have your treatment done in private clinic abroad.
+If you are on a waiting list waiting for an operation or any other service that is available under the NHS you can exercise your right to have your treatment done in private clinic abroad.
 We will organise your trip and claim reimbursement from the NHS.

 Some NHS patients are not receiving specialist consultations while others are refused help for varicose vein problems, gastric bypass surgery and cataract operations.
 Patients are entitled to receive treatment under the NHS and can elect to go abroad to receive it.
-You can legally jump the NHS queue and get refund for treatment abroad!
+You can legally jump the NHS queue and get a refund for treatment abroad!